Urge Urinary Incontinence (overactive Bladder)

 The good news is that effective treatments are available, and symptoms can often be significantly improved.

-What is Urgency Urinary Incontinence?
+What is Urge Urinary Incontinence?

 Urge urinary incontinence, often referred to as overactive bladder, occurs when there is a sudden and strong urge to urinate followed by involuntary leakage.